Santa Cruz, Laguna

+It is known for its white cheese, locally called kesong puti, freshly crafted from carabao's milk.

 History

+Spanish colonial period

 During the last decade of the 16th century, Santa Cruz was once a well populated barrio of the present municipality of Lumban, as well as other contemporary towns like Pagsanjan, Cavinti, Paete and Pangil.
 On September 6, 1602, Santa Cruz separated from Lumban and became a pueblo with its church and local government.
+For being in an unhealthy state, the center of the town was moved in 1608 to where it is today.

-Since its foundation in 1602, the town had been ravaged by calamitous forces such as fires, typhoons, floods and human vandalism during the Philippine Revolution of 1896–1899, the war of the Philippine Independence (1899–1902), Battle of Santa Cruz, the assault of the Tulisanes (bandits) during the Spanish times.
-The Filipino troops of the pre-war 4th and 42nd Infantry Division of the Philippine Commonwealth Army and recognized guerrillas also came from the town and was involved in the Second Battle of Santa Cruz on January 26, 1945.
+Since its foundation in 1602, the town had been ravaged by calamitous forces such as fires, typhoons, floods and human vandalism during the Philippine Revolution of 1896–1899, the war of the Philippine Independence (1899–1902), Battle of Santa Cruz and the assault of the tulisanes (bandits) during the Spanish period.

 Characterized by fertile flat lands situated along the coastal plains of Laguna de Bay, the economic base of the town had been traditionally anchored on two primary industries, namely agriculture and fishing which still remain up to the present.
 In view of the strategic location of Santa Cruz relative to the other coastal settlements about the lake, trading activities have likewise rooted on the town during those early settlement days.
 The town proper which has always been the focal point of activities used to be accessible to the other lake-shore areas due to the navigable Santa Cruz River aside from Laguna de Bay itself.
 Since those early days, water is the principal mode of transportation.

+World War II

+The Filipino guerrillas and irregular forces also came from the town and was involved in the Second Battle of Santa Cruz on January 26, 1945.

+Modern period

 Today, Santa Cruz serves as the capital of Laguna and is considered as the business and commercial center on the eastern part of the province.